 Strengthening Health Centers to Support Healthier Communities

-Capital Link is a non-profit organization that has worked with hundreds of health centers and primary care associations (PCAs) for over 25 years to plan for sustainability and growth, access capital, improve and optimize operations and financial management, and articulate value.
+Capital Link is a non-profit organization that has worked with hundreds of health centers and primary care associations (PCAs) for nearly 30 years to plan for sustainability and growth, access capital, improve and optimize operations and financial management, and articulate value.
 We provide an extensive range of services, customized according to need, with the goal of strengthening health centers—financially and operationally—in a rapidly changing marketplace.

 The majority of our clients are Federally Qualified Health Centers (FQHCs), a group of over 1,400 non-profit, community-directed organizations that provide primary and preventive health care to patients nationwide without regard to insurance status or their ability to pay for care.
 FQHCs are a vital component of the country's health system, serving low-income and medically underserved populations in rural and urban communities.